-There are around 20,000 people living with HIV in Ontario.
+Over 31,000 people are estimated to be living with HIV in the province of Ontario.

 We now know more about HIV than we ever have.
-We know that if you are diagnosed, connected to care and start HIV treatment early, you can have a long, healthy, full life.
-We also know that HIV treatment and maintaining an undetectable viral load (the amount of the virus in the blood) is not only great for your health but also makes it unlikely that the virus can be passed on.
+We know that if you are diagnosed, connected to care, and start HIV treatment early you can have a long, healthy, full life.
+We also know that HIV treatment and maintaining an undetectable viral load (amount of HIV in bodily fluid usually measured in blood) is not only great for your health but also makes it unlikely that the virus can be passed on.
 We also have more tools than ever before to prevent the transmission of HIV.

 In Ontario, there is a system of prevention, testing, care and support.
 There are many programs and resources to respond to HIV in the province.
-HelloOntario.info is a resource that is here to help you get connected.
+HelloOntario.info is a website that is here to help you get connected.
 It is important to know where you can find the information and help you need.
 If you or someone you know is living with HIV/AIDS, this resource is here to provide you with basic information about HIV and AIDS, and to point you in the right direction for treatment, support and care services.